RareSkills/blog/generate-ethereum-address-from-private-key-python/generate-ethereum-address-from-private-key-python.md

 ## Generate Ethereum Address from Public Key

-An Ethereum address is the last 20 bytes of the keccack256 of the public key.
-The public key algorithm is secp256k1, the same used in bitcoin.
+An Ethereum address is the last 20 bytes of the keccak256 of the public key.
+The public key algorithm is secp256k1, the same used in Bitcoin.

-Because it is an elliptic curve algorithm, the public key is an (x, y) pair corresponds to a point on the elliptic curve.
+Because it is an elliptic curve algorithm, the public key is an (x, y) pair that corresponds to a point on the elliptic curve.

-## Generate the Elliptic Curve Public Key.
+## Generate the Elliptic Curve Public Key

 The public key is the concatenation of x and y, and that is what we take the hash of.